Sasha-hk/auth-node/router/README.md

 The authorization based on JWT([JSON Web Tokens](https://jwt.io/ "jwt.io"))

 To store ACCESS token I use cookies.
-To store REFRESH token I use httpOnly coolies.
+To store REFRESH token I use httpOnly cookies.

 Endpoints list: